camtittle/chat-app/README.md

 ## Approach

 I've focused on implementing an architecture suitable for an offline-first application.
 The FE uses IndexedDB as a source of truth, to ensure data is persisted while network is unavailable.
 While online, requests are made to sync this DB with the server.

+React-query is used to make network requests - it will automatically pause outgoing requests when network is unavailable, and resume them once network returns.
+This is great however the outgoing requests are not persisted anywhere.
 The next step would be to add a service worker to handle queueing up requests when offline - this could be achieved using the Background Sync API.

-I have forgone the implementation of any tests in favour of providing a solid foundation for the app.
+I have forgone the implementation of any tests in favour of delivering a working MVP.
 The testing approach I would take is:

 - A suite of server integration tests using `supertest` which run at the controller level, with a local DB.
 - A suite of front-end tests using `react-testing-library` using a mocked out API